Trochulus: Hair on shells

-The periostracum of the shells of most Trochulus species has hair-like features.
-Some of the hair-less species do possess hairs as juveniles.
-Hairy shells appeared to be the ancestral character state in the genus Trochulus, a feature which has most probably been lost three times independently.
+Most Trochulus species have hair-like features on their periostracum (the outermost layer of the shell).
+Some of the hair-less species still have hairs as juveniles.
+Hairy shells seemed to be the ancestral character shared by all members within the genus, and the feature was probably lost three times independently later.

-These losses were correlated with a shift from humid to dry habitats, indicating an adaptive function of hairs in moist environments.
-It had been previously hypothesised that these costly protein structures of the outer shell layer facilitate locomotion in moist habitats.
-Experiments by Pfenninger et al. (2005) showed an increased adherence of haired shells to wet surfaces.
-The possession of hairs facilitates the adherence of the snails to their herbaceous food plants during foraging, when humidity levels are high.
-The absence of hairs in some Trochulus species could thus be explained as a loss of the potential adaptive function linked to habitat shifts.
+These losses were correlated with a shift from humid to dry habitats, hinting at an adaptive function: the hypothesis was that these hair-like protein structures improve movement in moist habitats.
+In 2005, experiments by Pfenninger and colleagues showed that haired shells attached more easily to wet surfaces.
+Snails could better cling to their herbaceous food plants during foraging under high humidity levels.
+The absence of hairs in some Trochulus species, which consequently lose this potential adaptive function, could then be linked to habitat shifts toward drier environments.

 Feeding habits

-Trochulus species in moist habitats prefer to forage on large-leaved herbaceous plants like Adenostyles, Urtica (nettles), Homogyne or Tussilago (coltsfoot etc).
+Trochulus species in moist habitats prefer to forage on large-leaved herbaceous plants like Adenostyles, Urtica (nettles), Homogyne or Tussilago (e.g., coltsfoot).